 They didn’t get that.
 The man was released with time served.

-What Snopes failed to mention is Hillary’s dirty tricks in the case.
+What Snopes failed also failed to mention is Hillary’s dirty tricks in the case.
 It was on the video Snopes provided, but not mentioned in Snopes’ analysis.
 Hillary said:

 “But you know what was sad about it is that the prosecutors had evidence, among which was his underwear…which was bloody.
 Sent it down to the crime lab.
 The crime lab took the pair of underpants, neatly cut out the part that they were gonna test, tested it, came back with the result of what kind of blood it was, what was mixed in with it–then sent the pants back with the hole in it to evidence.
 Of course the crime lab had thrown away the piece they had cut out.”

-4. “in 1980, Hillary gave an interview where she admitted she knew he was guilty.”
+- “in 1980, Hillary gave an interview where she admitted she knew he was guilty.”
 Snopes said it was false writing because Hillary couldn’t possibly have known that unless she were present when the incident in question occurred.
 That’s the standard?
 You can’t know something happened unless you were physically there?
 Then why even have a trial at all?
-Obviously the judge can’t know what happened because he wasn’t there.
-Stupid analysis.
+Obviously the judge can’t know what happened because he wasn’t there, right?
+No, that’s stupid analysis.